 Relief is at hand!

 The best way to avoid expat tax non-compliance penalties is to file.
-Filing before the IRS comes to you (possibly as a result of information given them by a foreign bank or investment firm) not only normally lets you avoid penalties, but also gives you the opportunity to claim exclusions such as those mentioned above that can reduce or eliminate your US tax liability.
+Filing before the IRS contacts you (possibly as a result of information given them by a foreign bank or investment firm) not only normally lets you avoid penalties, but also gives you the opportunity to claim exclusions such as those mentioned above that can reduce or eliminate your US tax liability.

 The Streamlined Procedure, introduced in its current form in 2014, still provides an excellent opportunity for US expats to catch up on back taxes without facing any penaltes.
 Most US expats can claim one or more exemptions, and won’t owe any US tax anyway.
 As such, the Streamlined Procedure offers a great insurance policy against future trouble.